What is the SEER Rating?

 What are the advantages of a programmable thermostat?

 Since they are electronic, programmable thermostats are more accurate and efficient than thermostats that contain mercury.
 With programmable thermostats you can control the temperature in your home at different times of day without ever touching your thermostat.
 Because everything is automatic, you will never forget to change the setting on your own.

 What type of filter should I use?
 And how often should I replace it?

-Standard filters work to keep your system and its ductwork clean, but they can only do so much to improve indoor air quality.
-A media air cleaner does a much better job of trapping small particles.
-It rests between the main return duct and the blower cabinet and will improve dust and particle removal up to seven times more effectively than a standard filter.
-Upgrading to a pleated media filter will remove everything from dust to airborne viruses from the filtered air.
-Always choose a filter that matches your blower’s capacity.
+Standard filters work to keep your system and its ductwork clean, but they don't really improve indoor air quality.
+To do that you need a media air cleaner.
+The media filter rests between the main return duct and the blower cabinet and will improve dust and particle removal up to seven times that of a standard filter.
+However, upgrading to a pleated media filter will remove everything from dust to airborne viruses from the filtered air.
+Always choose a filter that matches your blower's capacity.
 For optimal efficiency and filtration, we recommend that you replace your disposable filters at least once a month.
-If you have washable filters, you should clean them once a month during periods of heavy use.
+If you have washable filters, they should be cleaned once a month.